Last Updated on August 12, 2023

 By Jim Ferri

 I had long wanted to visit Bangkok.
-And when I finally arrived, I was overcome by its exoticism.
+And when I finally arrived, before a trip to Chiang Mai, I was overcome by its exoticism.
 It was a kaleidoscope of color, nearly everywhere I turned.

-Bangkok is a city both spiritual and sensual.
+Bangkok is a city that’s spiritual and sensual and also incredibly beautiful.
 And often, it all comes together in the Wats (temples) amid golden Buddhas, saffron-robed monks, and the faithful who come to pray bringing gifts of food and colorful lotus flowers.

 Regardless of the time of day or night, the Bangkok’s streets are always teeming with humanity.
 Any time of day walk into a teeming marketplace, and you’ll enter another world.